Skip to content

 2. scoped - Scoped side-effect to the parent instance but not beyond

-3. global - Affects every instances
+3. global - Affects every instance

 OpenAPI